 You can also set the code while creating a unit, in the unit create view.

-⚠️ Important: If you change a code after a customer has already moved in, Kinnovis does not tell them.
+⚠️ Important: If you change a code after a customer has already moved in, Kinnovis does not tell the customer automatically.
 You need to let the customer know about the new code yourself.

-Step 4: Add the code to your customer emails
+Step 3: Add the Code to your Customer Emails

 This is where the manual work disappears.
 A merge tag drops the unit's code into the email automatically when it sends.